-1.2.2 Milestones in D-Link's History
+1.2.1 Milestones in D-Link's History

-- Datex relocates its office from Taipei to its new headquarters in Hsinchu Science Park. - •D-Link (Datex) releases its first Ethernet adapter for the PC, the DE-001.
+- Datex relocates its office from Taipei to its new headquarters in Hsinchu Science Park. - D-Link (Datex) releases its first Ethernet adapter for the PC, the DE-001.

-- •D-Link becomes

-Taiwan's first

-networking

-company with a

-Taiwan Stock

-Exchange IPO

-- 2332).

-•D-Link Charitable
+•D-I ink becomes Taiwan's first networking company with a Taiwan Stock Exchange IPO (TAIEX code revenues hit USD 1 billion. •D-Link's headquarters formally moved into its building in Neihu, Taiwan.

-Foundation is
+2332).
+D-Link Charitable Foundation is established.

-established.